Carol Hollenshead Inspire Award for Excellence in Promoting Equity and Social Change

 To receive this award, recipients must meet the following conditions:

-• Be a student (student groups must be an SSO or attached to a U-M unit), postdoc, research fellow, staff, or faculty (emeritus, current tenure-track, non-tenure-track, or tenured faculty) at UM-Ann Arbor, Dearborn, or Flint during the 2023-24 academic year.
+- Be a student (student groups must be an SSO or attached to a U-M unit), postdoc, research fellow, staff, or faculty (emeritus, current tenure-track, non-tenure-track, or tenured faculty) at UM-Ann Arbor, Dearborn, or Flint during the academic year in which you are applying.

-• Deliver a lightning talk (5-7 min) describing your work and participate in answering questions from the audience with other awardees in person during the award ceremony on February 13, 2025, in Ann Arbor, Michigan.
+- Deliver a lightning talk (5-7 min) describing your work and participate in answering questions from the audience with other awardees in person during the annual award ceremony held in February in Ann Arbor, Michigan.

 Award Recipients